Universal Account

 The full formula for collateral balance is:

-Collateral Balance = WB(OX) + unrealized OX PnL + sum(ELTV*Coin Quantity*Index Price/OX Index Price), where:
+Collateral Balance = WB(OX) + unrealised OX PnL + sum(ELTV * Coin Quantity * Index Price / OX Index Price), where:

 Example